sphinx-contrib/spelling/issuetracker/doc/index.rst

    - ``google code``: The issue tracker of http://code.google.com.
 To use this issue tracker, Python 2.5 or newer is required.
    - ``debian``: The Debian issue tracker at http://bugs.debian.org.
-To use this issue tracker, you need the debianpts_ module from (available as ``python-debianpts`` in Debian package repositories).
+To use this issue tracker, you need the debianbts_ module from (available as ``python-debianbts`` in Debian package repositories).

      .. warning::

-        The underlying ``debianpts`` module has serious quality issues [#debianpts-problems]_.
+        The underlying ``debianbts`` module has serious quality issues [#debianbts-problems]_.
 Use at own risk, the code of this issue tracker is unlikely to receive bug fixes and consequently might break any time.